marsh-dotcom/akbarendo/README.md

-# Dr. Maya Laurent — Personal Website
+# Dr. Ayesha Akbar — Personal Website

 A polished personal website for a fictional board-certified endocrinologist.
 The site presents Dr. Laurent's areas of expertise, care philosophy, training, and consultation information in a calm editorial design.